collocations.org

 stand-up, straight

-watching the world title fight between Tyson and Lewis
+the world title fight between Tyson and Lewis

-VERB + FIGHT
+VERB + fight

 pick, start

-He tried to pick a fight with me. | I don''t know who started the fight.
+He tried to pick a fight with me.

-be looking for, be spoiling for, want
+be asking for (esp.
+AmE), be looking for, be spoiling for, want

 Andy was drunk and spoiling for a fight.

-Don''t get into any more fights!
+Don't get into any more fights!

 break up, stop